betotto/blog/_posts/2017-12-31-starting-front.md

 module.exports = BasePage;
 ```

-It will show the Menu component and the children that It has, with that we don't have to incldue the Menu and the basic structure on each Page.
+It will show the Menu component and the children that It has, with that we don't have to include the Menu and the basic structure on each Page.
 So we can create **homPage.html.js**

 ```javascript
 const h = require('hyperscript');